 People who are planning to make multiple big purchases within a year can benefit a lot from the card.
 We do recommend you use it exclusively so you can maximize the card’s 0% APR period.

-There are also other cards with 0% APR periods such as the Discover It, Amex Blue Cash Preferred, and Chase Freedom.
+There are also other 0% APR cards such as the Discover It, Amex Blue Cash Preferred, and Chase Freedom.
 Try to compare which one works best for you.
-The cards mentioned are cashback cards which means you get cash back for every dollar you spend.
+The cards mentioned are cashback cards which means you get cashback for every dollar you spend.
 The cashback percentages are usually at 5% on rotating categories.

 But if you think the rotating categories don’t match your spending habits, a credit card with fixed rates like Discover It Miles is better for you.